 Dr. Philip Kotler, one of the world’s leading authorities on marketing, and the S.C.
 Johnson Professor of International Marketing at the Kellogg Graduate School of Management, Northwestern University, includes the following three definitions of marketing in his classic textbook, Marketing Management: Analysis, Planning, Implementation and Control:

 “1) Marketing is the process by which an organization relates creatively, productively, and profitably to the marketplace.
 2) Marketing is the art of creating and satisfying customers at a profit.
 3) Marketing is getting the right goods and services to the right people at the right places at the right time at the right price with the right communications and promotion.” *

-My five star Amazon rated book, Small Business Marketing: A Guide for Survival, Growth, and Success, covers more detail regarding Kotler’s marketing definition.
+Also, my five star Amazon-rated book, Small Business Marketing: A Guide for Survival, Growth, and Success, covers more detail regarding Kotler’s marketing definition.
 If you’re looking for a good business book to read, my book can help.
 It’s key that one knows how to turn the definition of marketing into revenue.
 This book covers internet marketing including SEO and elements that make a good website, social media marketing, marketing time management, green marketing, and much more.
 Click the book image below for more details:

 Now go define then refine your marketing.
 Remember: Marketing Is A Verb…

 |Add Some Spice To Your Inbox With My Monthly Marketing Newsletter|

 * Philip Kotler, Marketing Management: Analysis, Planning, Implementation, and Control, 7th ed.
 (Upper Saddle River, NJ: Prentice Hall, 1991), 31.